 Birth of a legend.
 Following King Richard’s death in France, archer Robin Longstride, along with Will Scarlett, Alan-a-Dale and Little John, returns to England.
 They encounter the dying Robert of Locksley, whose party was ambushed by treacherous Godfrey, who hopes to facilitate a French invasion of England.
 Robin promises the dying knight he will return his sword to his father Walter in Nottingham.
 Here Walter encourages him to impersonate the dead man to prevent his land being confiscated by the crown, and he finds himself with Marian, a ready-made wife.
 Hoping to stir baronial opposition to weak King John and allow an easy French take-over, Godfrey worms his way into the king’s service as Earl Marshal of England and brutally invades towns under the pretext of collecting Royal taxes.
 Can Robin navigate the politics of barons, royals, traitors, and the French?
 Written by don @ minifie-1

 Director: Ridley Scott | Stars: Russell Crowe, Cate Blanchett, Matthew Macfadyen, Max von Sydow

 Box Office Gross: $105.27M

 In 12th century England, Robin and his band of marauders confront corruption in a local village and lead an uprising against the crown that will forever alter the balance of world power.

-So what the heck is it exactly that distinguishes the excellent humorous movies from the great?
-Might it be power they have to deal with, in the same manner their humor penetrates up on you or goes by amazement?
-It could be a good story, perfect moment or one-liners that hit the mark each time?
-Whatever it is, outstanding humor shows keep a long-lasting impression and have an ability to engage us.
+So what's it exactly that separates the good humor shows from the great?
+Is it power they have to tolerate, in the same manner their sense of humor creeps up on you or goes by amazement?
+It could be a great story, perfect moment or one-liners that hit the mark on every occasion?
+Whatever it is, good humor films give a lasting impression and have an ability to engage us.